webplatform/docs-wpd/External_Attribution/index.md

 </details>
 </syntaxhighlight>

-TODO: some browsers don't support the details element, so we'll need a polyfill.
+{{TODO | some browsers don't support the details element, so we'll need a polyfill.}}